Frequently Asked Questions

 Do we have any days off over the summer?

-Yes, Labor Summer interns will have July 4 off as a holiday.
+Yes, Labor Summer interns will have Juneteenth and July 4th off as holidays.
 Generally interns will have weekends off.
 If a host site requires you to work on the weekend, you will receive another day off during the week.

 I remember there being opportunities for researchers to participate in Labor Summer, but I can’t find any information about the research track on the website?